collective/collective.collabora/README.rst

 collective.collabora
 ====================

-Collabora Online integration for Quaive, Plone6 and Plone4
+Collabora Online integration for Plone.

+This README will be updated when development has reached some meaningful goals.

 Features
 --------